-See! the bereft one with wild terror screaming.
-Flies o'er the mountain-away and away; Frenzy itself has no hope of redcoming Her child, to the wolf or the eagle a prey
+See! the bereft one with wild terror screaming, Flies o'er the mountain-away and away; Frenzy itself has no hope of redcoming smiled. weeps, but such tears have their fountain in pleasure, The dog of the mountain has rescued her child.